A Surreal Landscape

 So much for theories.

 Gail Chumbley is the author of the two-part memoir, “River of January,” and “River of January: Figure Eight.”
 Both titles are available on Kindle.
-Chumbley also has written two historical plays: “Clay” exploring the life of Senator Henry Clay, and “Wolf By The Ears” a study of American slavery and racism.
+Chumbley also has written three historical plays: “Clay” exploring the life of Senator Henry Clay, “Wolf By The Ears” a study of American slavery and racism, and Peer Review, a fanciful piece where 47 converses with past presidents.

 gailchumbley@ymail.com